 This week, Nielsen published a study about the rise of food and cooking sites over the last few weeks.
 It comes as no surprise as we have seen on socials and in the media, everyone going a little cooking mad when spending more time at home, however, it is interesting to see how significant the rise has been particularly amongst younger Australians.
 This insight has driven our planning and execution for campaigns across our range of food-related clients – aiming to tap into these high-reaching online food hubs wherever possible whether through earned media outreach, influencer engagement or paid partnerships.

-Kerrie McCallum, Editor-in-Chief of Delicious Australia, initially mentioned the survey results last night in an Instagram post – below for reference – stating that, over the past few weeks, there has been a 71% rise in time spent on online food and cooking sites across the country with young adults (aged 13-24) seeing the biggest growth with an increase of 144%.
+Kerrie McCallum, Editor-in-Chief of Delicious Australia, initially mentioned the survey results last night in an Instagram post – above for reference – stating that, over the past few weeks, there has been a 71% rise in time spent on online food and cooking sites across the country with young adults (aged 13-24) seeing the biggest growth with an increase of 144%.

 She goes on to say that her own site – delicious.com.au – has seen its audience more than double in the same time period which could be attributed to the launch of its ‘Out of Office’ series, a section dedicated to providing recipe inspiration, food hacks and ideas to support the local restaurant scene from the comfort of your home.
 Likewise, we’ve seen other high reaching digital titles within the food space such as 9Kitchen, Best Recipes and Taste.com.au launch their own sections and columns devoted to inspiring Aussies to embrace home cooking and make the most of the time they can spend in their kitchen with their families.